 Medical Qigong Healing

 A specific techniques that use the knowledge of the body’s internal and external energy fields to purge, strengthen, and regulate these energies.
 It offers patients a safe and effective way to rid themselves of toxic pathogens and emotional trauma that can cause mental and physical illness.
 It includes breathing and movement, creative visualization, and spiritual intent.
+Qigong energy work is performed by the practitioner for their patient and patients are given qigong exercises as homework for their medical conditions.

 Mugwort is a medicinal plant that is dried and then burned near the skin in order to gently stimulate and warm acupuncture points.
 This therapy has the effect of strengthening and relaxing the body and it is particularly useful for stimulating the immune system.
 It’s effect of promoting circulation and alleviating pain is broad and ranges from arthritis to numb extremities.

 An ancient Chinese therapy of applying a cup to the skin.
 The pressure in the cup is reduced (either by heat or suction) in order to draw and hold skin and superficial muscles inside the cup.
 Cupping removes any stagnation in the body and increases qi flow.
 Cupping is known to help activate the lymphatic system, promote blood circulation, and is good for deep tissue repair.
 This is many patients’ favourite treatment.
+In my clinic I use glass, plastic and silicone cups.

 Meditation.
 (Shhhhh.
 I’ll tell you more later)